What can I study?

 Pathways to entry

-For those who do not meet the academic requirement for direct entry Newcastle International College (NIC) offers direct pathways to our degrees in a supportive environment designed especially for international students.
+For those who do not meet the academic requirement for direct entry The University of Newcastle College of International Education (UNCIE) offers direct pathways to our degrees in a supportive environment designed especially for international students.

 Study English with us